autonity/docs.autonity.org/content/docs/concepts/oracle-network/_index.md

 ## Oracle network

-Validator nodes must participate in the [oracle protocol](/concepts/oracle-network/#oracle-protocol) when a member of the consensus committee.
+Validator nodes must participate in the [oracle protocol](/concepts/oracle-network/#oracle-protocol) when serving as a member of the consensus committee.

 This results in a logical '_oracle network_' of validator-operated oracles responsible for sourcing price data, submitting price reports on-chain, and participating in [voting rounds](/concepts/oracle-network/#voting-rounds) to agree on aggregated median prices for the [currency pairs](/glossary/#currency-pair) provided by an Autonity network.